You want smart political talk without the meltdowns?

 Children will listen.

-his alleged racial remarks took center stage.
+But the appointment broke down at Sessions' 1986 confirmation hearing when allegations over his alleged racial remarks took center stage.

-Jeff Sessions is a man ahead of his time he was alt right when it was still just called racism.
+Jeff Sessions is a man ahead of his time.

-Thomas Figures, a black former assistant U.S. attorney in Alabama testified sessions called him boy joked about the Ku Klux Klan.
+Thomas Figures, a black former assistant U.S. attorney in Alabama, testified Sessions called him boy, joked about the Ku Klux Klan.

 And warned him about the way he spoke to white people.

-That was that but who is Jeff Sessions now?
+But who is Jeff Sessions now?

-Session is still a racist Jeff Session has shown both in his career as a U.S. attorney but also in his career as a United States Senator has been a hostility to the enforcement of civil rights particularly in the area of voting rights.
+Jeff Session has shown both in his career as a U.S. attorney, but also in his career as a United States Senator, has been a hostility to the enforcement of civil rights, particularly in the area of voting rights.

+He's also opposed to same-sex marriage, Roe v.
 Wade, equal pay, the Violence Against Women Act, and universal background checks for gun purchases.

 Plus, he's voted to defund Planned Parenthood.

-Jeff Sessions for Attorney General, even for Trump.
+Jeff Sessions for Attorney General.

 Of course, she's going to defend Meryl Streep.